 Read on and see exactly how braces and Invisalign stack up against each other for each factor.

 Generally speaking, the cost of Invisalign and braces is actually quite comparable.
-In the earlier days of Invisalign, the price differential between the two was much more significant than it is today.
-It used to be that Invisalign was truly in a pricing tier well above braces.
+In the earlier days of Invisalign aligners, the price differential between the two was much more significant than it is today.
+It used to be that Invisalign was priced truly well above braces.

-Now, it’s more accurate to describe them as being in the same tier – Invisalign costs are just a little more in many cases.
-After factoring in lab fees for Invisalign, braces can often come out to be a little cheaper overall.
+Now, it’s more accurate to say they’re in the same tier – Invisalign costs are just a little more in many cases after factoring in lab fees for Invisalign.

 While we’re talking cost, here’s a pro tip for you: the best way to save on costs isn’t by choosing braces.
 That may save you a little, but it’s going to be a marginal difference for most people.
 There’s a way you can save a lot more on your treatment, and most orthodontists won’t ever mention it to you.